harrylu99/blog/docs/js/ExecutionStack.md

 ## Execution Context Stack

-Here is our problem, we have so much functions and how to manage the execution contexts have been created?
+Here is our problem, we have so many functions and how to manage the execution contexts that have been created?

 So the JavaScript engine creates an Execution context stack (ECS) to manage the execution context.

-To simulate the behavior of the ECS, let's define the ECS as an array:
+To simulate the behaviour of the ECS, let's define the ECS as an array:

 ```
 ECStack = [];